bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/gi-transport.rst

 Transport Back End
 ------------------

-Next we will show how to develop a new transport backend.
-Each transport backend has to implement these subroutines:
+Next we will show how to develop a new transport back end.
+Each transport back end has to implement these subroutines:

 -  ``new``
 -  ``ProviderProcessRequest``
 -  ``ProviderGenerateResponse``
 -  ``RequesterPerformRequest``

 We should implement each one of this methods in order to be able to communicate correctly with a remote system in both ways.
-All network transport backends are handled by the transport module (``Kernel/GenericInterface/Transport.pm``).
+All network transport back ends are handled by the transport module (``Kernel/GenericInterface/Transport.pm``).

 Currently generic interface implements the HTTP SOAP and HTTP REST transports.
 If the planned web service can use HTTP SOAP or HTTP SOAP there is no need to create a new network transport module, instead we recommend to take a look into HTTP SOAP or HTTP REST configurations to check their settings and how it can be tuned according to the remote system.